-Cars manufactured in the U.S.: When in the Drive or Neutral gear, the side mirrors automatically dim in low lighting conditions (for example, when driving at night).
-Availability of this feature depends on market region and date of manufacture.
+When in the Drive or Neutral gear, the side mirrors automatically dim in low lighting conditions (for example, when driving at night).
+This feature is not available in cars manufactured before mid-November 2020.

 NOTE: Both exterior mirrors have heaters that turn on and off with the rear window defroster.